swcarpentry/good-enough-practices-in-scientific-computing/index.md

     `2016-05-alaska-b.csv` makes it easy for both people and programs to select by year or by location.

+3.  ***Create analysis-friendly
-3.  *Create analysis-friendly data (1c)*: Analysis can be much easier if you are working with so-called "tidy" data [wickham2014][].
+    data (1c)***: Analysis can be much easier if you are working with so-called "tidy" data [[wickham2014](#wickham2014)].
 Two key principles are:

     *Make each column a variable*: Don't cram two variables into one, e.g., "male\_treated" should be split into separate variables for sex and treatment status.
-Store units in their own variable or in metadata, e.g., "3.4" instead of"3.4kg".
+Store units in their own variable or in metadata, e.g., "3.4" instead of "3.4kg".

     *Make each row an observation*: Data often comes in a wide format, because that facilitated data entry or human inspection.
 Imagine one row per field site and then columns for measurements made at each of several time points.
 Be prepared to gather such columns into a variable of measurements, plus a new variable for time point.
-    Figure 1 presents an example of such a transformation.
+    Fig [fig:tidy] presents an example of such a transformation.

+    [fig:tidy]

-4.  *Record all the steps used to process data (1d)*: Data manipulation is as integral to your analysis as statistical modelling and inference.
+4.  ***Record all the steps used to process data (1d)***: Data manipulation is as integral to your analysis as statistical modelling and inference.
 If you do not document this step thoroughly, it is impossible for you, or anyone else, to repeat the analysis.

     The best way to do this is to write scripts for *every* stage of data processing.
 This might feel frustratingly slow, but you will